Benefits of a B2B Loyalty Program

 The B2B space differs significantly from that of B2C.
 Customer churn can be a major source of concern for B2B companies.
 Despite having fewer customers than B2C businesses, B2B transaction value is much higher.
 This is due to the fact that B2B customers are more likely to order in bulk and are bound by longer-term relationships.

 2% increase in customer retention affects profits as a 10% cost reduction, and the average company loses 10% of its customers yearly.
-So the idea is to encourage your customers and channel partners to purchase more from you, and that is what B2B loyalty program intends to do.
+So the idea is to encourage your customers and channel partners to purchase more from you, and that is what business loyalty program intends to do.

 Although the overarching benefit is customer retention, several B2B Loyalty Program designs with enticing rewards can nudge your customer’s long-term behaviour and give your business the desired outcome.